 In order to make big in the freelance industry, you need to keep the flow of projects regular.
-There is no easy and direct way to get projects, and you will have to spend a lot of time in curating the right profile, publicising yourself on various freelance platforms, and upgrading your connections among many other things
+There is no easy and direct way to get projects, and you will have to spend a lot of time curating the right profile, publicizing yourself on various freelance platforms, and upgrading your connections among many other things.
+Know the 10 reasons why you are not getting projects on freelance sites.

 If you are not getting projects, then you should know that you are not doing something right and must immediately pay attention to it.
 However, this simple, one-sentence explanation will not suffice, and hence, we have collected and enumerated below 10 reasons why you are not getting enough projects and what you can do to remedy that.